The Seven Habits and Characteristics of Ethical Leaders - People Development Magazine

 Whether a local, national, or global business leader, the quickest way to lose the support of your colleagues is by practising unethical leadership.
 Businesses tend to reflect the attitude and actions of their chosen leaders.
-So ethical leadership leads to ethical practices throughout the business.
+Therefore, ethical leadership fosters ethical practices throughout the organisation.
 “Doing the right thing” isn’t viewed the same by everyone, but ethical leaders who display these habits are certainly more likely to make moral decisions than those who do not.
-Being ethical aligns with our true nature and so we demonstrate our authenticity through our ethical stance.
+Being ethical aligns with our true nature, and so we demonstrate our authenticity through our ethical stance.

 Ethical behaviour refers to actions and decisions that are morally upright, fair, and socially responsible.
 It encompasses a wide range of practices.
 These include treating others with respect, adhering to organisational policies and procedures, maintaining confidentiality, and avoiding conflicts of interest (Ferrell, Fraedrich, & Ferrell, 2015).
 Ethical behaviour also involves considering the potential consequences of one’s actions.
-Mainly these impacts are felt by stakeholders, such as employees, customers, and the community.
+Primarily, these impacts are felt by stakeholders, including employees, customers, and the broader community.

 Organisational culture plays a significant role in shaping ethical behaviour among employees.
 When leaders create a culture that values integrity, fairness, and accountability, employees are more likely to behave ethically.
 They are more likely to feel comfortable speaking up about unethical practices (Treviño, Butterfield, & McCabe, 1998).
 Research has shown that employees are more likely to engage in ethical behaviour when they perceive their leaders as ethical and supportive.

 One example of a company that fosters ethical behaviour is the outdoor clothing and gear company Patagonia.
 Patagonia actively encourages its employees to engage in environmentally responsible practices.
-These practices include recycling and reducing waste and supporting social initiatives, such as fair labour practices and community involvement.
+These practices include recycling, reducing waste, and supporting social initiatives, such as fair labour practices and community involvement.
 The company’s commitment to ethical behaviour has earned it a strong reputation among consumers.
 It has also contributed to its long-term success and growth.

 Why Is Ethical Leadership Important?

 Ethical leadership is crucial in today’s rapidly changing and competitive business environment.
 It helps organisations create a positive culture.
 It drives employee engagement and promotes long-term success.
 Research has shown that ethical leadership can lead to increased job satisfaction.
-Not only that but is shown to have reduced turnover and improved organisational performance.
+Not only that, but it has also been shown to reduce turnover and improve organisational performance.

 Ethical leaders not only act with integrity themselves but also encourage and reward ethical behaviour in their teams.
 According to Treviño, Brown, and Hartman (2003), this type of leadership can foster an environment where employees feel empowered to make ethical decisions and engage in responsible behaviours.
-By setting high ethical standards and living by them, leaders can build trust and credibility with their employees, partners, and customers, which can ultimately contribute to a company’s reputation and bottom line (Berenbeim, 2005).
+By setting high ethical standards and adhering to them, leaders can establish trust and credibility with their employees, partners, and customers, ultimately contributing to a company’s reputation and bottom line (Berenbeim, 2005).

-One example of ethical leadership’s impact is the turnaround of Starbucks under Howard Schultz’s leadership.
+One example of the impact of ethical leadership is the turnaround of Starbucks under Howard Schultz’s leadership.
 Schultz made a conscious decision to focus on the company’s social responsibility and ethical practices, which led to improved employee morale and customer satisfaction (Michelli, 2007).
 This shift in focus was instrumental in the company’s growth and success in the years that followed.

 What Is The Theory Of Ethical Leadership?